jutkko/zfaff/README.md

 <img src="/figures/performance.png" width="750">

-[Here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSy__RipGJNCmJoybyh7sJ9AfyB04HMYZD0MCPIXaWAYxBVPghqQJfUkydCwoV00elSM2BD19n1m2Qz/pubchart?oid=76813952&format=interactive) to view the interactive performance diagram.
+[Here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSy__RipGJNCmJoybyh7sJ9AfyB04HMYZD0MCPIXaWAYxBVPghqQJfUkydCwoV00elSM2BD19n1m2Qz/pubchart?oid=76813952&format=image) to view the interactive performance diagram.

 <img src="/figures/portfolio.png" width="750">

-[Here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSy__RipGJNCmJoybyh7sJ9AfyB04HMYZD0MCPIXaWAYxBVPghqQJfUkydCwoV00elSM2BD19n1m2Qz/pubchart?oid=442354662&format=interactive) to view the interactive portfolio diagram.
+[Here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSy__RipGJNCmJoybyh7sJ9AfyB04HMYZD0MCPIXaWAYxBVPghqQJfUkydCwoV00elSM2BD19n1m2Qz/pubchart?oid=442354662&format=image) to view the interactive portfolio diagram.

 ## What is the deal
+TODO
 ## How to view your donations' performance
 TODO

 ## How to donate
-You know who I am and how to find me.
+Fill [this form](https://forms.gle/aAX4nPRNaGpEhBny9) please, then please let me know.
+You know how to find me.
+Before you make a donation, please have a video call with me to verify who you're dealing with to avoid unnecessary trouble.

+## FAQ
+**Q: Who can donate/contribute?**
+Only my family members and friends.

+**Q: Why is Zhou doing this?**
+TODO

+**Q:Can there be new charity options, I know someone who needs help?**
+Just let me know.
+This is possible.

+**Q:Is this legal?**
+This fund is an [investment club](https://en.wikipedia.org/wiki/Investment_club) operated like a mini hedge fund.
+The total number of donors should not exceed 100.

+**Q:Where to find the most updated information?**
+All the information should be here, this document will be constantly updated.